 (a) Establishment.
-There is hereby established a Zoning Board of Appeals.
-Said Zoning Board of Appeals shall consist of seven (7) members appointed by the Mayor with approval of the City Council.
+There is hereby established a Planning/Zoning Commission Said Planning/Zoning Commission shall consist of seven (7) members appointed by the Mayor with approval of the City Council.
+(Amended by Ordinance No 6141 April 4,2016)

 Each member so appointed shall serve for a term of five (5) years.
 Vacancies shall be filled by appointment by the Mayor and approved by the City Council for the unexpired term.
 Members may be removed for cause after written charges have been filed and after a public hearing has been held.
-One of the members of said Zoning Board of Appeals shall be appointed by the Mayor and approved by the City Council as Chairman of said Zoning Board of Appeals, and shall hold said office as Chairman until a successor is appointed.
-Such Chairman, or in his absence, the Acting Chairman, shall administer oaths and compel the attendance of the witnesses.
+One of the members of said Planning/Zoning Commission shall be appointed by the Mayor and approved by the City Council as Chairperson of said Planning/Zoning Commission, and shall hold said office as Chairperson until a successor is appointed.
+Such Chairperson, or in his or her absence, the Acting Chairperson, shall administer oaths and compel the attendance of the witnesses.
+(Amended by Ordinance No 6141 April 4,2016)

-The Zoning Board of Appeals shall elect a secretary to hold said office until a successor is elected.
+The Planning/Zoning Commission shall elect a secretary to hold said office until a successor is elected.
+(Amended by Ordinance No 6141 April 4,2016)